Election could be delayed due to virus

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The dissolution of Parliament has been delayed, election campaigning postponed and Prime Minister Jacinda Ardern is reconsidering the September 19 poll date as she grapples with the return of Covid-19 in the community.
+The dissolution of New Zealand's Parliament has been delayed, election campaigning has been postponed and Prime Minister Jacinda Ardern is reconsidering the September 19 poll date as she grapples with the return of Covid-19 in the community.

 On Tuesday night, health officials announced four positive tests in one South Auckland family, prompting the return of short-term lockdown measures in NZ's biggest city and gathering restrictions across the country.